SwitchbackTech/compass/.github/ISSUE_TEMPLATE/1-Feature_request.md

 ---
 name: Feature request
-about: You want something added to the app 🎉
+about: "You want something added to the app \U0001F389"
+title: ''
-labels: "enhancement"
+labels: enhancement
+assignees: ''

 ---